exercism/website-copy/tracks/javascript/exercises/gigasecond/mentoring.md

 ### Talking points
 - [Unix/UTC time](https://en.wikipedia.org/wiki/Unix_time).
 This is why `getTime` is preferred over any manual calculation.
 - A good moment to introduce [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) and explain local [`export`](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export), but not a necessity.
 - `setSeconds` only works because it _rolls over_, but it wasn't meant to be used like this.
-It's function is to set the seconds component of the date.
+Its function is to set the seconds component of the date.

 ### Response template